laminas/laminas-mvc/docs/book/quick-start.md

 - You can also create custom controllers by implementing `Laminas\Stdlib\DispatchableInterface`.

-Learn more about controllers [here](https://docs.laminas.dev/laminas-mvc/controllers/).
+Learn more about controllers [in the chapter on controllers](controllers.md).

 We will use the `AbstractActionController` base controller.
 Create the file `src/Application/Controller/HelloController.php`.